 Consistently making your business financing payments on time and in full will positively impact your credit.
 And that means preferred rates and terms when you next need business financing.

 If your application gets declined, it might be due to the conclusion that your business cannot afford to take on more debt at this time.
 In this case, we might recommend alternative tools for financing your business, like a business credit card or even a personal loan.
 Credit cards and personal loans are usually easier to qualify for than business loans.
-At UCS, we can help you explore your options and point you in the direction of the most sensible choices.
+At UCS, we can help you explore your options and point you toward the most sensible choices.

-Business loans aren’t the only option when it comes to financing a woman-owned business.
+Business loans aren’t the only option for financing a woman-owned business.
 Non-profits and other organizations offer small business grants for women.